microsoft/qlib/docs/component/data.rst

             qlib.init(provider_uri='~/.qlib/qlib_data/cn_data', region=REG_CN)

-- If users use ``Qlib`` in US-stock mode, US-stock data is required. ``Qlib`` does not provide a script to download US-stock data.
+- If users use ``Qlib`` in US-stock mode, US-stock data is required. ``Qlib`` also provides a script to download US-stock data.
 Users can use ``Qlib`` in US-stock mode according to the following steps:
-    - Prepare data in CSV format
-    - Convert data from CSV format to Qlib format,  please refer to section `Converting CSV Format into Qlib Format <#converting-csv-format-into-qlib-format>`_.
+    - Download china-stock in qlib format, please refer to section `Qlib Format Dataset <#qlib-format-dataset>`_.
     - Initialize ``Qlib`` in US-stock mode
         Supposed that users prepare their Qlib format data in the directory ``~/.qlib/csv_data/us_data``.
 Users only need to initialize ``Qlib`` as follows.